nanakoohashi/Statistics/Theory.md

 - **Unimodal**: standard bell curve; one prevalent peak (mode) in histogram.
 - **Bimodal**: two prevalent modes.
 - **Multimodal**: multiple prevalent mode.
+- **Skewed Right**: contains a mode on the right with a tail of low-frequency bins to the left.